24073779g/COMP5241-lab2/lab2_writeup.md

 - Replace prompt() based generate flow with a modal UI and add options to control event_date/time per generated note.
 - Add an option to save translated text back to notes (e.g., create a parallel `translated_content` field or language-tagged versions of notes).
 - Add server-side validation for `event_date`/`event_time` formats and better error code handling.

+- Add server-side HTML sanitization and an image-upload handler for Quill (uploads can go to Supabase Storage and return a safe URL to embed).

 ## Files changed (quick map)
 - DB: `supabase/schema.sql`